hth/receipt/documentation/jenkins/hombrew.jenkins.md

 - Command to change ownership within `local` directory

         sudo chown -R jenkins:wheel share
-- After that, change ownership of the folder `local`
+- After that, change ownership of the folder `/usr/local`

         sudo chown jenkins:wheel local
 - Now you are set to run command on jenkins who is still a standard user